fred-r-perso/lwfsm/lwfsm/cmsis-pack/resources/README.md

 This is the schema to validate the pack against the OpenCMSIS specification.

-CHoose your version from [Open-CMSIS-Pack-Spec](https://github.com/Open-CMSIS-Pack/Open-CMSIS-Pack-Spec/tree/main/schema).
+Choose your version from [Open-CMSIS-Pack-Spec](https://github.com/Open-CMSIS-Pack/Open-CMSIS-Pack-Spec/tree/main/schema).